With Solène Debiès, illustrator.

 “And next I drew!
 So I started to build a portfolio or a book of illustrations”

 that I showed to agencies and some potential buyers.
-It was before the internet days, blogs and Instagram, and to be seen well you had to meet the interlocutors … So let’s say that to find my first customers, I began by prospecting … I contacted the magazines and advertising agencies by phone, in Nantes, but also in Paris, and I was going to show them my book!
+It was before the internet days, blogs and Instagram, and to be seen well you had to meet the interlocutors … So let’s say that to find my first customers, I began by prospecting … I contacted the magazines and advertising agencies by phone, in Nantes, but also in Paris, and I was going to show them my books and portfolios!

 And what were your first orders?